-Strategies in Proposed South Coast AQMD

-Workplan for Zero Emissions

-Fueling / Charging Infrastructure
+Strategies in Proposed South Coast AQMD Workplan for Zero Emissions Fueling / Charging Infrastructure

+- Assess Zero Emission Infrastructure Needs for the South Coast AQMD

+- Assist in Developing Cost Projections

+- Assist in Assessing Funding Needs

+- Identify Targeted Policies and Strategies to Support Zero Emission Vehicle Adoption

+- Collaborate with Local Utilities

+- Identify Policy Needs Across

+Different Sectors

-- Assess Zero Emission Infrastructure Needs for the South Coast AQMD - Assist in Developing Cost Projections - Assist in Assessing Funding Needs - Identify Targeted Policies and Strategies to Support Zero Emission Vehicle Adoption - Collaborate with Local Utilities - Identify Policy Needs Across Different Sectors - Pursue Equitable and Affordable Solutions - Align Efforts with Other Local, State, and Federal initiatives electric vehicles (FCEV), however these technologies will not be fully developed or commercialized for all vehicle/equipment types or duty cycles at the same time.
+- Pursue Equitable and Affordable Solutions

+- Align Efforts with Other Local, State, and Federal initiatives

+Fuel Pathways - Zero emission technologies include battery electric vehicles (BEVs) and hydrogen fuel cell electric vehicles (FCEV), however these technologies will not be fully developed or commercialized for all vehicle/equipment types or duty cycles at the same time.
 Preliminary estimates include the number of BEVs and FCEVs expected to be deployed based on existing state goals and mandates with the caveat that these numbers are likely to change as these technologies and the market for these technologies develop more fully.
 The exact breakdown of the charging and hydrogen fueling infrastructure that would be needed within the South Coast AQMD is unknown.
 Understanding what the future mix of BEVs vs. FCEVs is crucial for understanding future investment needs.

-• Applications - The infrastructure needed to support ZEVs should be accessible to a wide range of duty cycles and demand.
+Applications - The infrastructure needed to support ZEVs should be accessible to a wide range of duty cycles and demand.
 For example, current charging time for a BEV truck is not compatible with 24-hour operations.
 Likewise, drivers operating heavy-duty FCEVs do not currently have widespread hydrogen fueling options.
 The existing stations for FCEVs are largely designed for the light-duty FCEV market and are inadequate for their uses.
 The appropriate type and quality of the zero-emission infrastructure needs to be available for diverse applications of ZEVs.